gradha/gradha.github.io/src/articles/10-nimrod-for-cross-platform-software.rst

 In the spirit of releasing `some statistics like other projects do
 <http://praeclarum.org/post/42378027611/icircuit-code-reuse-part-cinq>`_, here
-are some results of running `SLOCCount <http://www.dwheeler.com/sloccount/>`_ on the iOS, OSX and logic modules as tagged for the v4 release:
+are some results of running `SLOCCount <http://www.dwheeler.com/sloccount/>`_ on the iOS, OSX, and logic modules as tagged for the v4 release:

 .. raw:: html